Semaglutide (GLP-1) (3mg & 5mg & 10mg)

 Semaglutide and the Cardiovascular System

 Semaglutide receptors are considered to be distributed throughout the heart, and may potentially improve cardiac function by increasing heart rate and lowering left ventricular end-diastolic pressure when present en masse.[8]
 A rise in end-diastolic pressure is often associated with left ventricular hypertrophy, cardiac remodeling, and ultimate heart failure.
 Recent studies suggest that Semaglutide may reduce the overall damage caused by a heart attack.
 The peptide appears to improve glucose uptake into the heart muscle; this may assist the struggling ischemic myocardium to maintain function and obtain the nutrients needed to avoid programmed cell death.
 Increased glucose uptake in these cells appears to be independent of insulin.
 High concentrations of Semaglutide in dogs have exhibited apparent improved and reduced LV performance and systemic vascular resistance.
-The latter impact may lower blood pressure.
 This process, in turn, may help reduce the long-term consequences such as LV remodeling, vascular thickening, and heart failure.
 According to Dr. Horst, introduction of GLP-1 after heart injury consistently appeared to improve myocardial performance in experimental animal models.

 Semaglutide and the Brain